here-wallet/here-website/articles/pager.md

 - For now, we’ve limited sending to only USDT, but all tokens will be available later.
 - During the campaign, the minimum send amount is set at 5 USDT to prevent drop hunters as much as possible
 - SMS transfers are not available in all countries due to regional regulation.
-If sms is not available in your country, you can alternatively connect a [Binance](https://www.herewallet.app/blog/binance%20connect) account with a balance over $100.
+If sms is not available in your country, you can upgrage a pager using your score points.
-(To replace the mission, send */pager_for_binance* in [Telegram Bot](https://t.me/herewalletbot))

-### Cashbacks and commission
-Every transfer to a phone number not linked to HERE wallet incurs a fee equivalent to the cost of an SMS in your region, ranging from $0.01 to $0.75 (depending on the region).
-However, you’ll receive cashback equal to or more than the fee you paid.
-To claim the cashback, you’ll need to wait for a specific period.
-Users connected to [Binance](https://www.herewallet.app/blog/binance%20connect) will have a shorter waiting time.

 ### Cancel Transaction